Body Shapes for Women: Complete Guide to All 5 Types

 Measure Your Shoulders

-Stand straight and measure across the widest part of your shoulders, from edge to edge.
+Stand straight and measure across the widest part of your shoulders, from the edge of one shoulder bone to the other.
+Keep the tape measure taut but not tight.

 Measure Your Bust

-Wrap the tape around the fullest part of your bust, keeping it level all the way around.
+Wrap a flexible tape measure around the fullest part of your bust, keeping it level all the way around your back.
+Breathe normally and do not pull the tape tight.

 Measure Your Waist